SRSteinkamp/assignment_e-conomic_cropping/README.md

 ## Dataset intricracies

 * Bounding box is not rectangular.
-Eight instead of four corners
+Eight targets for prediction (not four as typically)
 * Different image types
 * Few images, some not ideal
     * Bounding box not large enough